Dr. Martin Luther King, Jr. Scholarship

 Become an MLK Scholar - $5,000 Scholarship

-The Dr. Martin Luther King, Jr. Scholarship is awarded to a student who impacts the campus through leadership, involvement, and commitment to service that aligns with the philosophy and works of Dr. Martin Luther King, Jr. The recipient will be awarded a maximum of $5,000 for the year.
-They must have 30 credit hours or more as of December 2022 with a minimum grade point average of 3.0.
-The recipient must have completed at least one semester at Baylor and have two consecutive semesters remaining.
-This scholarship is awarded to a recipient only once during their enrollment at Baylor University.
+The Dr. Martin Luther King, Jr. Scholarship is awarded to a student who impacts the campus through leadership, involvement, and commitment to service that aligns with the philosophy and works of Dr. Martin Luther King, Jr.

 Who Should Apply